Time-periodic and stable patterns of a two-competing-species Keller-Segel chemotaxis model: effect of cellular growth: Introduction and preliminary results

 \section{Introduction and preliminary results}

-In this paper, we continue our study in \cite{WZYH} of the following system of $(u,v)=(u(x,t),v(x,t))$
+In this paper, we continue our study in \cite{WZYH} of the following system of $(u,v,w)=(u(x,t),v(x,t),w(x,t))$

-where $d_i$, $\mu_i$, $a_i$, $i=1,2$ and $\lambda$ are positive constants and $\tau$ is a nonnegative constant; $\Omega$ is a bounded domain in $\mathbb{R}^N$, $N\geq1$ with smooth boundary $\partial \Omega$. (\ref{11}) is a chemotaxis model proposed by Tello and Winkler in \cite{TW} to study the population dynamics of two competitive biological species attracted by the same nutrition subject to Lotka--Volterra dynamics.
-Here $u(x,t)$ and $v(x,t)$ represent population densities of the two competing species at space--time location $(x,t)\in \Omega\times \mathbb{R}^+$, while $w(x,t)$ denotes concentration of the attracting chemical.
-It is assumed that both species direct their movement chemotactically along the gradient of chemical concentration over the habitat, hence both $\chi$ and $\xi$ are assumed to be positive constants.
+where $d_i$, $\mu_i$, $a_i$, $i=1,2$, and $\lambda$ are positive constants and $\tau$ is a nonnegative constant; $\Omega$ is a bounded domain in $\mathbb{R}^N$, $N\geq1$ with smooth boundary $\partial \Omega$. (\ref{11}) is a Keller--Segel type model of chemotaxis, the oriented movement of cellular organisms towards the high concentration region of a chemical released by the cells, and it was proposed by Tello and Winkler in \cite{TW} to study the population dynamics of two competitive biological species attracted by the same nutrition subject to Lotka--Volterra dynamics.
+Here, $u(x,t)$ and $v(x,t)$ represent population densities of the two competing species at space--time location $(x,t)\in \Omega\times \mathbb{R}^+$, $w(x,t)$ concentration of the attracting chemical.
+It is assumed that both species direct their movement chemotactically along the gradient of chemical concentration over the habitat, hence both $\chi$ and $\xi$ are selected to be positive constants.
 Biologically, $\chi$ and $\xi$ measure the strength of chemical attraction to species $u$ and $v$ respectively.
-The kinetics of the species are assumed to be of the classical Lotka--Volterra type in which $a_i$, $i=1,2$ measure the levels of inter--specific competition and $\mu_i$, $i=1,2$ interpret intrinsic cellular growth.
-The chemical is produced by both species at the same rate with no saturation and it is consumed by certain enzyme at the rate of $\lambda$ meanwhile.
+Kinetics of the species are assumed to be of the classical Lotka--Volterra type, hence $a_i$, $i=1,2$, interpret the levels of inter--specific competition and $\mu_i$, $i=1,2$, measure the intrinsic cellular growth.
+The chemical is produced by both species at the same rate with no saturation and is consumed by certain enzyme at the rate of $\lambda$ meanwhile.